ambonvik/cimba/docs/background.rst

 reasons, this was a clean sheet design with no code carried forward from the earlier C++ work at NDRE.
 It had a collection of standard random number generators and distributions, and used a linked list for its main event queue.
-It did the job, running on a Linux PC, but could be better.
+It did the job, running on a Linux PC, but could be improved.
 In retrospect, we consider this Cimba version 1.0.

 For my PhD thesis research, I needed to run *many* simulations with various parameter combinations and replications.
 By then, I had realized that parallelizing a discrete